unknown-peter/algorithm-problems/src/main/java/com/algorithm/problems/best_time_to_buy_and_sell_stock_2/best_time_to_buy_and_sell_stock_2.md

-# 121. Best Time to Buy and Sell Stock
+# 122. Best Time to Buy and Sell Stock II

 You are given an array `prices` where `prices[i]` is the price of a given stock on the i^th^ day.